- Life & Culture

 Location: Toyosato, Nozawaonsen, Shimotakai District, Honshu

 Nozawa Onsen Ski Resort is often considered the birthplace of skiing in Japan.
-Skiing was first introduced to the area in 1912 by an Austrian man named Theador Edler Von Lerch.
+Skiing was first introduced to the area in 1912 by an Austrian man named Theodor Edler Von Lerch.
 He was visiting the country to help and study the Japanese army.

 Since then, it has become a thriving ski resort.
 It’s a beautiful place to visit, full of traditional Japanese architecture and culture.
 The nightlife is quite good too.